Motivated by Success: Embracing Perfection

 She sits down every night and plays.
 The child composes success, effortlessly.

-Sophia Rose, our youngest daughter, is 16-years-old.
+Sophia Rose, our youngest daughter, turns 17 today.

 I promise this is not a bragging blog.
 However, the girl is a good example of being motivated by success.

-Sophie is on the honor roll, ranked 40th in her junior class.
+Sophie is on the honor roll, ranked 40th in her senior class.
 Diligently, she studies, but she doesn’t have to.
 Among the struggling and “disabled” learners in this family, Sophie, or “Fluffy,” as our young sons call her, is a wonder.
 Sophie isn’t arrogant or presumptuous.
 Rarely, if ever does she speak of her “abilities.”

 I would be lying if I didn’t say Sophie’s I.Q., GPA, and talents, mystify us.
 Also, her room is the cleanest and most well-organized room in the house.